 A tabloid, ‘Confidential’ though still tarnished their image by portraying such relations between the two.
 At that time Hudson was an ‘A’ list actor while Nader was only ‘B’ grade.
 Universal, thinking of damage control, blamed the entire controversy upon Nader and cut a deal.
 This was the end of Nader’s career in Hollywood and he moved to Europe.

 Hudson and Nader continued their friendship even after the scandal.
 What’s more, Hudson hired Miller on his secretary to save the couple from financial problems.
 During the late 70s when Hudson was dying of a complication related to AIDS, Nader and Miller stepped in to take care of him.
 Hudson left a major portion of his assets to Nader and Miller.

 This is also when George Nader moved back to the states and set up a home in Palm Springs.
-This is where George Nader wrote 2 of his best books; ‘Chrome’ and ‘Perils of Paul’.
-George Nader was admitted to a nursing home in September 2001 where he died of many complications to his body on 4 February 2002.
+This is where he wrote 2 of his best books; ‘Chrome’ and ‘Perils of Paul’.
+He was admitted to a nursing home in September, 2001 where he died of many complications to his body on 4 February, 2002.